pavel-mironchik/fastai/README.md

 ## What’s Next?

 - Customize the templates in `.fastai/templates/` to match your internal brief/plan style.
+- Enrich `.fastai/conventions/` with your own coding guides, release checklists, and the ever-growing `lessons.md` so every run benefits from accumulated knowledge.
 - Add more project-specific commands (e.g., regression test suites or QA checklists) alongside the core trio.
 - Open an issue or PR if you discover improvements—the framework keeps evolving through real-world use.